FilipeMCruz/sensae-console/docs/architecture/README.md

 # Architecture

-This section represents the architecture from different views and levels of abstraction (following the c4 and 4+1 models).
+This section represents the system architecture from different views and levels of abstraction (following the c4 and 4+1 models) according to the latest version of the system.

+Current version:

+- `system` : `0.6.0`

 ## Logical View - System Level